 When this detail ended, Forrest was sent on a detail to Manila.
 On this detail, he drove a truck carrying building supplies to POWs who were rebuilding the bridges, airfields, and roads.
 With him on the detail were Lloyd Richter, Owen Sandmire, and Alva Chapman.
 The POWs were treated fairly well on the detail and lived in a shoe factory.

-While he was on the detail, the War Department sent a form letter to his family about his status.
+While he was on the detail in May, the War Department sent a form letter to his family about his status.

 Dear Mrs. N. Knox: